-- Strictly follow the repository configuration instructions, including the minimum necessary privilege assignment, described in the Enterprise Single Sign-On Universal Authentication Manager Administrator's Guide.
+- Strictly follow the repository configuration instructions, including the minimum necessary privilege assignment, described in the guide Administering Oracle Enterprise Single Sign-On Suite.
 Do not assign any additional privileges to the service account. - Configure the Universal Authentication Manager repository containers to be accessible only by this service account and no other user.

-Note: This account must also be granted the "Run as a Service" privilege locally on the end-user workstation in order to allow Universal Authentication Manager to function.
+Note: This account must also be granted the "Log on as a Service" privilege locally on the end-user workstation in order to allow Universal Authentication Manager to function.